Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 SC349

-Cauliflower 'Snowball Improved' Organically certified
+Cauliflower 'Snowball Improved' UT

-Cauliflower 'Violet Sicilian'
+Cauliflower 'Violet Sicilian' UT

 syn.
 Cavolfiore di Sicilia Violetto